 Here’s another example: In this kitchen design, yellow breaks the grey, which, in turn, offers a perfect backdrop for brightly-coloured appliances, fruits and potted plants.
 Also, if you want a streamlined look, a brilliant idea is to go for handle-less cabinets with aluminium finger pulls — something that many new kitchen designs for Indian homes have nowadays.

 Don’t like busy kitchens?
 Try a cosy, Scandinavian style.
 You can include a minimal and wooden floor-to-ceiling wall cabinetry, along with in-built shelves for appliances and other utilities.
 The white along the other two edges of this U-shaped kitchen are perfect ingredients of a minimal look, giving this space a serene and relaxed aura.

-This kitchen is a perfect example of how the colours of natural wood and white always work.
+This simple kitchen is a perfect example of how the colours of natural wood and white always work.
 Always.
-Would you like to give this two-tone combination a modern take?
+Want to give this two-tone combination a modern take?
 Then pair glossy white wall cabinets on the top with the warm tones of light stained wood on the base.